Tagged barcodes for the topological analysis of gradient-like vector fields

 A weighted based chain complex is called \textbf{generic} if all the weights are non-zero and pairwise different.
-We denote by $\wbCh$ (resp. $\wbCh_+$) the class of (ordered) weighted based chain complexes. \end{definition}
+We denote by $\wbCh$ (resp. $\wbChgen$) the class of (ordered) weighted based chain complexes. \end{definition}

 A generic weighted based chain complex is in particular ordered, since the sets $\operatorname{w}^{-1}(t)$ have cardinality zero or one for all values of $t$.

 The main idea for constructing a factored chain complex from an ordered weighted based chain complex is the following: Repeatedly simplify the chain complex with respect to the pair of minimal weight (breaking the tie by using the ordering, if needed) until we are left with a chain complex whose differential is zero in all degrees.
 The difference between the two constructions we present is how we build a factored chain complex from this sequence of simplifications.
 In the first construction, represented by the letter $X$, the resulting functor $X\colon [0,\infty) \to \Ch$ corresponds closely to this sequence of simplifications, in the sense that the chain complexes $X^t$ are given by the result of applying some of the simplifications, and the internal chain maps are given by compositions of the quotient maps.
 The parameter $t\in [0,\infty)$ can be thought of as time, in which case we can interpret the construction as applying one simplification after the other, always waiting for a time equal to the weight of a pair before simplifying that pair.